Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

 Note that this is independent of the phase space vector $\vec{u}$ and that $\frac{\partial{\hat{n}}} {\partial{\delta}}$ is periodic in azimuth in the machine coordinate system.
 In this approximation the depolarization time is then (Eq.(20), Sec.2.7.7)

 This is the formula used in SLIM to calculate the depolarization rate.
 SLIM is based on thin lens optics.
 SLIM--like programs for thick lens optics are SLICK and SITF.
+Each term in Eq.
+(9) is basically the product of the sensitivity of an orbit amplitude to a change of $\delta$ and the sensitivity of $\hat{n}$ to a change of that orbit amplitude.